K-1 Frequently Asked Questions

 Frequently Asked Questions

-It’s possible that some K-1s will be available in our investor portal prior to 3/31.
+It’s possible that some K-1s will be available prior to March 31.
 You can check by logging in, click on the “Access K-1s” on your Message Center, or click “Documents & Tax Statements” in the top navigation bar and then scroll down to “Tax Statements.”

 All investors will have the ability to receive their K-1s online.
-We will notify you when it’s ready on or before March 31, 2023.
+If you’ve opted to receive your K-1 electronically, we will notify you when it’s ready on or before March 31, 2023.
+If not, just follow the steps below:

 K-1 forms will be generated for any investments made via retirement funds and uploaded to your AV Investor Portal.
 Please consult your tax advisor to determine your filing requirements.